beluej123/OrbMechanics_Curtis/README.md

   - Computing the apogee and other orbital elements of the post-burn orbit.
   - Evaluating thrust, mass loss, and other dynamic factors affecting spacecraft motion.

-- The scripts included in both MATLAB and Python versions integrates the thrust of the spacecraft, incorporating:
+- The scripts integrate the thrust of the spacecraft, incorporating:
   - Accurate integration of motion equations using the Runge-Kutta-Fehlberg (RKF45) method.
   - Determination of state vectors and orbital elements before and after the burn.
   - Support for flexible inputs to simulate a variety of propulsion scenarios.